-Treatment .--- Various plans have been proposed for the cure of aortic aneurism.
+Treatment.-Various plans have been proposed for the cure of aortic aneurism.
 Where the sac is situated in the abdomen, at a part which admits of pressure being made above it, a cure can be effected by compression of the artery.
 Pressure on the distal side of an abdominal aneurism has been practised, but hitherto unsuccessfully.
 Various methods have been employed to promote the coagulation of the blood in the sac.
 Needles have been passed into it, and a galvanic current directed through them.
 A solution of perchloride of iron has been injected, but with unfavorable results.
 Some have practised the subcutaneous injection of ergotine over the tumour, on the supposition that the muscular structure of the artery might be thereby contracted, but this has also ended in failure.
-Finally, fine silver wire has been inserted into the aneurism, in order that the fibrin might collect around it, but in each case thus treated a fatal result has ensued.
+Finally, fine iron wire has been inserted into the aneurism, in order that the fibrin might collect around it, but in each case, thus treated, fatal inflammation of the sac has been produced.